umbraco/UmbracoDocs/10/umbraco-deploy/installation/the-licensing-model.md

 ## Configuring your license

-You can look at the pricing, plans, features, and purchase the license at [Umbraco Deploy On-premises](https://umbraco.com/products/add-ons/deploy/umbraco-deploy-on-premises/) page.
+You can look at the pricing, plans, features, and purchase the license on the [Umbraco Deploy On-premises](https://umbraco.com/products/add-ons/deploy/umbraco-deploy-on-premises/) page.

 When you've bought a license you need to configure it with your domains.
 You can either configure your license right away, or you can do it later by visiting your account on Umbraco.com.